Master of Science programs

 We offer an M.S. in Mathematics with degree options in Pure Mathematics or Applied Mathematics and an M.S. in Statistics & Data Science.

 The M.S.
-Graduate Handbook (PDF) provides essential information concerning this degree program.
-Contact the graduate program director for a current copy of the graduate program handbook.
+Graduate Handbook (PDF) provides essential information concerning each degree program.

 This option provides a solid foundation in the theoretical aspects of mathematics.
 The required courses for this option are